i-am-unknown-81514525/live-coding-siege/CHANGE_LIST_W11.md

 [ ] - Transaction web page + server (address apce)
 [x] - decorator for permission check
 [ ] - `Context` for interaction
+[ ] - Slack client transfer to web API so a message is sent on accept/reject [ ] - `live.add_mgr all` for all allowed user